The BNurs programme overview (PDF) details your theory, practice and holiday dates for the academic year.

 As a BNurs student you will go on a range of practice placements during your degree.
 Read more about practice placements including information on shift patterns, a placement map and mentorship.

-The event takes place on Thursday 16 September from 10am to 12pm, and is aimed at helping you make contact with peers and gain support with issues relating to living off-campus.
+The event is for nursing and midwifery students, and takes place on Thursday 15 September from 10am to 12pm.
+It is aimed at helping you make contact with peers and gain support with issues relating to living off-campus.

 To help us with organising the event, we will be asking you to register for this event and the link will be in your welcome letter, which you will receive later this month.